Mim0oo/Mim0oo/README.md

 ### More about me:

-- 🏢 Currently working at MentorMate
+- 🏢 Currently working at #newopportunities
 - 🏠 Working remotely from home
 - 💻 I love exploring new tech stack and powering development teams to build cool stuffs